jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 Boot `application.properties` and 2) explicitly declare the `@EnableSecurity` annotation.

-Therefore, SBDG (with help from SDG, under-the-hood) does the heavy lifting, automatically for you.
+Therefore, [spring-boot-gemfire-name] (with help from [spring-data-gemfire-name], under-the-hood) does the heavy lifting, automatically for you.

 #### TLS with SSL

 What about SSL?

-With either SBDG SSL *auto-configuration* disabled:
+With either [spring-boot-gemfire-name] SSL *auto-configuration* disabled:

 Disable SSL Auto-configuration